proshian/neural-swipe-keyboard-android/README.md

 ## State of the project
-Working swipe-typing demo app for Russian only (due to the lack of datasets for other languages).
+Functional swipe-typing demo app

-It is possible generate synthetic data (the easiest way is to use minimal jerk trajectory with noise as described in [this](https://www.tandfonline.com/doi/full/10.1080/07370024.2016.1215922) paper).
-This is the main current goal
+Currently only Russian is supported due to the lack of datasets for other languages.
+It is possible generate synthetic data (the easiest way is to follow [this](https://www.tandfonline.com/doi/full/10.1080/07370024.2016.1215922) paper).
+Expanding language support is is the top priority development goal

-The app was tested on several devices with no crashes.
+The app is stable on tested devices.
 However, if a crash happens it may be due to RAM restrictions of a device.
 The app currently uses a huge trie (~170Mb) (the vocabulary contains over 0.5 million Russian words).
 Some devices don't allow apps that consume over 256 Mb of RAM.
 Probably the vocabulary has to be sighnificatly cut.

-## Where is the transformation from swipe into sorted list of words done?
+## Where does swipe-to-words transformation happen?

-The swipe decoding is done by [NeuralSwipeTypingDecoder](./app/src/main/java/com/example/neuralSwipeKeyboardProject/swipeTypingDecoders/NeuralSwipeTypingDecoder.kt) class.
-That's the component that you need in your keyboard to decode the swipe typing gestures.
+The core swipe decoding functionality is implemented in the [NeuralSwipeTypingDecoder](./app/src/main/java/com/example/neuralSwipeKeyboardProject/swipeTypingDecoders/NeuralSwipeTypingDecoder.kt) class.
+This is the essential component you would integrate into a keyboard implementation.
 See its documentation for the details

 ## Quick Start